shashikumar04433/DevOps-/AWS/Simple Storage Service(S3).md

 ### Real Time Task (Uploading the Static Project and accessing in web using s3 link):

    Step1: Download this static project using this url <https://www.free-css.com/free-css-templates/page296/inance> and unzip.

+   Step2: Create a s3 bucket name as staticnewwebsite while launching it unable as public and Acl enable.

+   Step3: Upload files and folders into s3.

+   Step4: Choose all web files and make then in actions as make public.

+   Step5: Access the website using url (Thank you).